Vishnugnath/Handwritten-Digit-Recognition-Using-Support-Vector-Machines/README.md

 ## Usage

 1. Open the Jupyter notebook `Handwritten Digit Recognition Using Support Vector Machines.ipynb`.
-2. Run each cell in the notebook to load the dataset, preprocess the data, train the SVM model, and evaluate its performance.
+2. Run each cell in the notebook to:
+   - Load the dataset
+   - Preprocess the data
+   - Train the SVM model
+   - Evaluate the model's performance

 ## Results

-After training the model, the performance metrics, including accuracy, precision, recall, and F1 score, are printed out.
-A confusion matrix is also generated to visualize the classification results.
+After training the model, performance metrics including accuracy, precision, recall, and F1 score are calculated.
+A confusion matrix is also generated to visualize the classification results, providing insights into the accuracy of each digit classification.

 ## Conclusion

 This project demonstrates how to implement handwritten digit recognition using SVM on the MNIST dataset.
-The model achieves satisfactory accuracy and can be further improved through hyperparameter tuning and advanced techniques.
+The SVM classifier achieves satisfactory accuracy and can be further improved through hyperparameter tuning and more advanced techniques like deep learning.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.